hayorov/hayorov/README.md

-...stop no more ridiculous anumated GIFs here 🙂
+...stop no more ridiculous animated GIFs here 🙂